 Given everyone on your plane will have been vaccinated or had a negative test in the past days we have the feeling it’s safer than the supermarket traveling here at the moment!
 We have rapid tests available onsite should anyone feel at all unwell.

 Some guests in 2021 required negative tests to return home.
 Many countries such as the UK and Germany were OK with ‘rapid’ tests that cost 10 euro on Crete and can be drop in affairs on the return to the airport.
 PCR tests (50-70 euro) may be needed by some.
 Depending on the number of guests requiring tests, often we can arrange a local testing centre to do tests at the retreat and email results for those needing PCR tests as well as rapid ones.
 This will avoid an excursion to be tested, gaining beach time!

 Yoga Rocks and our Corona response

-Crete has corona cases but not a big spread.
-In the villages where there is a high proportion of elderly people there is a certain disbelief of corona which is more understandable here than in other places.
+Crete has corona cases now after a very good 2020.
+Hopefully we won’t have big spreads through the villages this where there is a high proportion of elderly people.
 Normally in the flu season the villages lose some of their older people and that has not happened this year to the degree it can do – deaths are lower than normal.
 So people are understandably relaxed though mindful of the vulnerable.

 Phil lounging on the beach in early corona times before tourism had begun!

 We’ll try to keep you up to date here if we have any relevant local news.
-If you are into mapping the Greek coronavirus situation is here.
 This site is best if you like up to date figures and charts.
 The best English language daily updates on the Greek corona situation are found here – it has a breakdown of the Greek cases per island as well as provinces on this island.

 We are grateful very to be here.